 However, in this article, we let you know how to create a FreeNAS bootable USB drive and then use that to install FreeNAS on any other Pen or USB drive.

-- First of all download the Win32 Disk Imager Tool.
+First of all download the Universal USB Installer Tool.
 We use it to write the FreeNAS.iso image to our Pendrive to make a bootable FreeNAS USB drive.
 The download link is here.

-- Second thing, we require is the FreeNAS.ISO image.
-If you already have this then move to next step otherwise here is the link to download.
+Second thing, we require is the FreeNAS.ISO image.
+If you already have this then move to the next step otherwise here is the link to download.

-- Now click on the Write button.
+Now click on the Create button.
 It will take a few minutes to the tool to create a bootable FreeNAS USB drive.

 - Now I assumed that you have attached both USB drives (the one you FreeNAS bootable we made above and other one blank at least 8GB) to your computer system.